International External Accounts

 • Validate the SWIFT Code

 A valid SWIFT code is required before the account can be created.
-You can validate the SWIFT code before submitting the account details.
+The system validates the SWIFT code upfront and blocks account creation if the code is invalid.

 • Fetch Country- and Currency-Specific Requirements

-For non-USD International External Accounts, use the metadata API first to retrieve the required dynamic fields and validations based on the destination country, accepted currency, and holder type.
+For non-USD International External Accounts, retrieve the required dynamic fields and validations before account creation.
+These requirements vary based on destination country, accepted currency, and holder type.

 • OFAC Screening